 Most high street companies do not control their local listings and as such, they have slowly become corrupted with inconsistent naming, telephone numbers, branding and weblinks.

 The difference may be subtle, for example “Marks & Spencer” may also be listed as “Marks and Spencer” or “M&S” or different telephone numbers listed in different sites, but slowly over time, these differences percolate throughout the listing ecosystem resulting in name variations, category inconsistencies and outdated telephone numbers.

 Change of Name through re-brand or acquisition

-Re-branding can have a major impact to your local citations.
+Re-branding can have a major impact on your local citations.

 Look at KFC – it officially re-branded from “Kentucky Fried Chicken” in 1991 – yet you can still find local listings for “Kentucky Fried Chicken” throughout the UK.
 Or Lloyds TSB – they split into Lloyds and TSB in 2013, yet there are still multiple listings for Lloyds TSB.

 Brands that move premises a few doors up or down the high street can find themselves with duplicate listings.
 Moving premises on the same street only changes the shop number; the Name, Telephone Number and Post Code stay the same.
 This can get very confusing.